barbarashih/202307_r_introduction/pages/day1_homework.md

     mean(gene_exprs_df$Blood2)

     # Get the standard deviation for Brain2, Blood3 and Blood2
-    # You can use ?mean to look at the options for the function
+    # You can use ?sd to look at the options for the function
     sd(gene_exprs_df$Brain2)
     sd(gene_exprs_df$Blood3)
     sd(gene_exprs_df$Blood2)